mars0i/masonclj/doc/general/ABMsInClojure.md

 #### Repast

 I investigated [Repast](https://repast.github.io/index.html) a little bit, and the design and documentation didn't appeal to me.
-It seemed more confusing and more difficult to use with Clojure than MASON.
+It seemed more difficult to use with Clojure than MASON.
 I might be wrong about that, and I know that Repast has fans, but I decided to use MASON.
 If you're interested in Repast, please feel free to try it, and let me know what you think